Recognition & Memberships

 ADL is registered as an educational supplier for the procurement of courses with the DWP (Department of Works and Pensions) UK

-The International Accreditation and Recognition Council (IARC) is a not-for-profit association.
+The International Approval and Registration Centre (IARC) is a not-for-profit association.
 IARC focuses on ensuring quality and consistency of services provided by our members schools, colleges, universities and institutions.
 IARC actively works with those education establishments.
 Annual auditing and visits are examples of this.
 Recognition by IARC provides an assurance that a member institution has satisfied a set of academic, ethical and operational standards.
 IARC standards are unanimously agreed upon by the committee and membership assemblage.
 To find out more please click here.

-The International Accreditation and Recognition Council (IARC) plays a role in ensuring the school’s quality standards relating to course content, delivery, assessment and administration are maintained.
+The International Approval and Recognition Centre (IARC) plays a role in ensuring the academy’s quality standards relating to course content, delivery, assessment and administration are maintained.
 IARC's role as an independent recognition association gives reassurance the school has undergone checks relevant to the post-secondary education industry in general terms.

 Whilst IARC is happy to be contacted to confirm the recognition status of members, IARC does not advise the suitability of courses.
 For course enquiries, IARC advises to contact the school directly.
 For further information on our accreditation or recognition with IARC, please see www.iarcedu.com

 The Academy for Distance Learning is an ICB Accredited Training Centre.
 ICB is the largest bookkeeping Institute in the world.
 It's objectives are to promote and maintain the standards of bookkeeping as a profession, through the establishment of a series of relevant qualifications and the award of grades of memberships that recognise academic attainment, working experience and competence.

 ICB qualifications are accredited by the Qualifications and Curriculm Authority (QCA) and the regulatory authorities in Wales and Northern Ireland.